 Further Assurances.
 Each Party hereto shall execute and/or cause to be delivered to each other Party hereto such instruments and other documents, and shall take such other actions, as such other Party may reasonably request for the purpose of carrying out or evidencing any of the transactions contemplated by this Agreement.

 Amendments.
-Except as otherwise provided in this Agreement, any amendment or supplement to this Agreement shall be deemed accepted by the Registrar two (2) weeks after it was posted on Console and sent by email in accordance with section 2.24.
+Except as otherwise provided in this Agreement, any amendment or supplement to this Agreement shall be deemed accepted by the Registrar thirty (30) days’ after it was posted on Console and sent by email in accordance with section 2.24.
 Any new services offered by DHH after the date of execution of this Agreement and approved by ICANN may be subject to additional terms and conditions as may be established by DHH, which terms and conditions shall be deemed accepted in the event Registrar opts to offer such future approved services.

 Attorneys' Fees.
 If any legal action or other legal proceeding (including arbitration) relating to the performance under this Agreement or the enforcement of any provision of this Agreement is brought against either Party hereto, the prevailing Party shall be entitled to recover reasonable attorneys' fees, costs and disbursements (in addition to any other relief to which the prevailing Party may be entitled).

 Dispute Resolution; Choice of Law; Venue.
 The Parties shall attempt to resolve any disputes between them prior to resorting to litigation.
 This Agreement is to be construed in accordance with and governed by the internal laws of the State of Florida without giving effect to any choice of law rule that would cause the application of the laws of any jurisdiction other than the internal laws of the State of Florida to the rights and duties of the Parties.
 Any legal action or other legal proceeding relating to this Agreement or the enforcement of any provision of this Agreement shall be brought or otherwise commenced in a court located in in the State of Florida, United States.
-Each Party to this Agreement expressly and irrevocably consents and submits to the jurisdiction and venue of each court located in the Cayman Islands in connection with any such legal proceeding.
+Each Party to this Agreement expressly and irrevocably consents and submits to the jurisdiction and venue of each court located in the State of Florida, United States in connection with any such legal proceeding.

 Notices.
 Any notice or other communication required or permitted to be delivered to any Party under this Agreement shall be in writing and shall be deemed properly delivered, given and received when delivered (by hand, by registered mail, by courier or express delivery service, by e-mail or by telecopier during business hours) to the address or telecopier number set forth beneath the name of such Party below, unless Party has given a notice of a change of address in writing: